wani-sw/wani-sw/README.md

 Updating through the end of 2025 to 2026.
 Focus on Networking labs, and the development of simple programs.
 Fluent in English, with a proficency in Japanese.

-This will be where I save project
+This will be where I save projects:

 <!---